Western Union Settlement Continues to Return Money to People Who Paid Scammers Using Western Union

 For years, many people who lost money to scams sent their payment through a Western Union wire transfer.
 Scammers contacted people and promised prizes, loans, jobs, discounted products or other financial rewards in exchange for money upfront.
 They also pretended to be family members in need of cash, or law enforcement officers demanding payment.
 The scammers told people to send money through Western Union.
 No one received the cash, prizes or services they were promised.

-Because of joint investigations by the FTC, the Department of Justice (DOJ), and the U. S. Postal Inspection Service, Western Union agreed to pay $586 million and admitted to aiding and abetting wire fraud.
-DOJ is now using that money to provide refunds to people who were tricked into using Western Union to pay scammers.
+Because of joint investigations by the FTC, the Justice Department, and the U. S. Postal Inspection Service, Western Union agreed to pay $586 million and admitted to aiding and abetting wire fraud.
+The Justice Department is now using that money to provide refunds to people who were tricked into using Western Union to pay scammers.

-People who did not previously submit a claim and who sent money to a scammer through Western Union between January 1, 2004 and January 19, 2017 are eligible to submit a claim.
+People who did not previously submit a claim and who sent money to a scammer through Western Union between January 1, 2004, and January 19, 2017, are still eligible to submit a claim.

 What kinds of scams are covered by these refunds?